Massacre at Thandikulam

 The Massacre at Thandikulam is a disputed event which occurred during Sri Lankan Civil War.
-It took place on 19 November 2006 when suspected LTTE carders exploded an Improvised explosive device (an IED) targeting a military truck killing five Sri Lanka Army soldiers.
-Five students of the Thandikulam Agriculture Farm School were also killed in either the explosion or the subsequent gunfight that followed.
+It took place on 19 November 2006 when suspected LTTE carders exploded an improvised explosive device (IED) targeting a military truck, killing five Sri Lanka Army soldiers.
+Five students of the Thandikulam Agriculture Farm School were also killed in either the explosion or the subsequent gunfight.
 As of June 2007, investigations are ongoing to ascertain the cause of their deaths.

 Incident

-The incident happened when a bomb exploded targeting a Sri Lanka Army truck transporting military personnel, and it was followed by gun fire at Thandikulam, Vauniya on 19 November 2006.
-This bomb exploded 10 meters away from Thandikulam Agriculture Farm School which is managed by the Sri Lankan Government at around 9:45 am.
+The incident happened when a bomb exploded targeting a Sri Lanka Army truck transporting military personnel, and it was followed by a gunfight at Thandikulam, Vauniya on 19 November 2006.
+The bomb exploded 10 meters away from Thandikulam Agriculture Farm School, which is managed by the Sri Lankan Government, at around 9:45 am.
 Sri Lanka Police and Security forces alleged that this Claymore type directional mine was placed by the LTTE, which is a rebel group banned as a terrorist organisation by 32 countries including the United States, India and the member states of the European Union.
-But LTTE denied these allegations.
+But LTTE denied responsibility.

 Casualties

-From this incident, five Sri Lanka Army soldiers including an officer were killed along with five students consisting of four Sri Lankan Tamils, one Sri Lankan Moor.
+Five Sri Lanka Army soldiers including an officer were killed in the incident along with five students, including four Sri Lankan Tamils, and one Sri Lankan Moor.
 Ten more students and four soldiers in the truck were wounded in the attack.